 When it comes to fast food chains, Chipotle is different.
 They’re fast and affordable but they also use quality ingredients that have been sourced responsibly, a key difference few competitors emulate because it’s so expensive.

 Here are my best tips for eating well at Chipotle without busting your budget.
 (If you are overspending on fast food, you’re not alone.
-Americans spend a ton on fast food.
-Get a look at how your spending habits affect your budget by completing your spending form.)
+Americans spend a ton of money dining on fast food).
+Get a look at how your spending habits affect your budget by completing your spending form.

 1. Bowls Are Bigger